GitLab CI Integration

 GITLAB_TOKEN: $GITLAB_TOKEN_VARIABLE_OR_SECRET_HERE

-# command documentation.
+# to gain access.
 Consider using a bot or group account for this token.

 PHYLUM_API_KEY: $PHYLUM_TOKEN_VARIABLE_OR_SECRET_HERE